godotengine/godot-docs/classes/class_packedfloat64array.rst

 :ref:`PackedByteArray<class_PackedByteArray>` **to_byte_array**\ (\ ) |const| :ref:`🔗<class_PackedFloat64Array_method_to_byte_array>`

-Returns a copy of the data converted to a :ref:`PackedByteArray<class_PackedByteArray>`, where each element have been encoded as 8 bytes.
+Returns a copy of the data converted to a :ref:`PackedByteArray<class_PackedByteArray>`, where each element has been encoded as 8 bytes.

 The size of the new array will be ``float64_array.size() * 8``.